Master of Liberal Arts Program

 - Provides faculty and alumni support

-Michelle Bennett works closely with Linda Paulson in providing policy and administrative support to potential students, current students, alumni, and faculty.
+Michelle Bennett provides policy and administrative support to potential students, current students, alumni, and faculty.
 She also oversees the program’s finances and is the administrative liaison with the University.
 Michelle began at Stanford in 2002 with the Alumni Travel/Study program, and has been with the MLA program since 2005.
 She earned her degree in Business Administration from Southern Oregon University.

 Marketing and Program Coordinator

 - Develops and administers marketing and social media campaigns

 - Designs and develops the MLA advertising materials, journals and imagery

 Maddy brings to the role years of experience in the film and media world, both in the US and the UK.
 She is currently a student in the MLA Program, too.

 - Teaches the thesis-writing workshop for students in the final phase of the program